 For fun I am testing MISPego on a URL from PhishTank to generate a graph of indicators in a more structured and interesting manner.

-So for a live, example I will take a URL from the OpenPhish feed and performance an initial analysis on the artefact using all the inbuilt components of Maltego.
+So for a live, example, I will take a URL from the OpenPhish feed and performance an initial analysis on the artifact using all the inbuilt components of Maltego.

-The initial artefact in question will be https://support-suspended-account.com/ (VT Link), which from my own research appears to be rather close to the TTPs described of an Iranian threat actor.
+The initial artifact in question will be https://support-suspended-account.com/ (VT Link), which from my own research appears to be rather close to the TTPs described of an Iranian threat actor.

 Using the basic tools of Maltego, I can get some information from VirusTotal, and there are couple of things there that Maltego will do as well.